MicroEJ/docs/VEEPortingGuide/mock.rst

 Resource Management
 -------------------

-In Java, every class can play the role of a small read-only file system
+Every Java class can play the role of a small read-only file system
 root: The stored files are called "Java resources" and are accessible using a path as a String.